-The situation continues to evolve, and the United States, the EU, the UK and other countries may implement additional sanctions, export controls or other measures against Russia, Belarus and other countries, regions, officials, individuals or industries in the respective territories.
-Such sanctions and other measures, as well as the existing and potential further responses from Russia or other countries to such sanctions, tensions and military actions, could adversely affect the global economy and financial markets and could adversely affect our business, operations and financial position.
-The U.S. commodity and capital markets have and may in the future be volatile as a result of the conflict.
-The war has posed and may continue to pose risks to global supply chains, further threatening the global and U.S. economy.
+In February 2022, Russia invaded Ukraine, leading to regional devastation and global disruptions.
+Additionally, in the wake of the invasion, the United States, the EU, the UK and other countries implemented sanctions, export controls and other measures against Russia and Russian-aligned parties.
+Such sanctions and other measures, as well as the existing and potential future responses from Russia or other countries to such sanctions, tensions and military actions, could adversely affect the global economy and financial markets and could adversely affect our business, operations and financial position.